icewolfz/jiMUD/docs/codeeditor.md

 - View all external exits in a list editor to easily remove, add, or copy external exits
 - View all raw data files that exist and are related to the current map.

+## Know issues

+- `Slow performance` Make sure you are not using --disable-gpu, with out the gpu it can cause slow perfmance from maps taking 10 to 100 times longer to load

 ## Preferences

 Editor preferences are stored in their own file independent of client or character settings and saved to `{data}/editor.json`, this allows the editor to not be required to reload every time settings are changed for each character and reduce load times